 Free for UMN students; registration required.

 Northrop Organist Greg Zelek teams up with the University Singers, led by University of Minnesota professor and director of choral activities Matthew Mehaffey, for a can’t-miss concert blending choral and organ works.
-This lively program will feature a mix of selections written for choir and organ, including an arrangement of Samuel Barber’s Adagio (Agnus Dei) for Choir and Organ, alongside inventive arrangements of pop hits highlighting the extraordinary range of both the singers and the magnificent Northrop organ.
+This lively program will feature a mix of selections written for choir and organ, including an arrangement of Louis Vierne’s “Kyrie” from “Messe Solennelle, Op.
+16,” alongside inventive arrangements of pop hits — such as Harold Arlen’s “Over the Rainbow” and Queen’s “Bohemian Rhapsody” — highlighting the extraordinary range of both the singers and the magnificent Northrop organ.
 Join us to close out the 2025-26 Northrop Music Series with an electrifying program that showcases this powerful combination!

 Gallery